 After the attaching process is complete, power the server up again.

 Connect to your server, for example, using SSH.
-Check the names of the storage disks currently attached using the following command.
+Check the names of the storage disks currently attached with the following command.

 NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINT vda 253:0 0 25G 0 disk └─vda1 253:1 0 25G 0 part / vdb 253:16 0 25G 0 disk